Hannah Spearritt

-Hannah Louise Spearritt (born 1 April 1981) is an English actress and singer.
-She is an original member of the pop group S Club 7.
-Spearritt is also known for playing the role of Abby Maitland in the British science-fiction drama Primeval.
+Hannah Louise Spearritt (born 1 April 1981) is an English singer and actress.
+She is an original member of the pop group S Club.
+Spearritt is known for playing the role of Abby Maitland in the British science-fiction drama Primeval (2007–2011), Mercedes Christie in Casualty (2016) and Kandice Taylor in EastEnders (2017–2018).

 Career

 1994–1998: Stage

 When she was 12, Spearritt landed a part in the Lowestoft Players amateur dramatics society's production of Annie.
 Thereafter, she successfully auditioned for the National Youth Music Theatre, and became part of the company.
 (1994–1995), Tin Pan Ali (1996), and the West End musical Bugsy Malone (1997).
 In 1998, she was cast in the television film The Cater Street Hangman, playing the role of a maid who gets murdered.
 Spearritt also made appearances on the National Lottery and Blue Peter.

-1999–2003: S Club 7
+1999–2023: S Club

-In 1998, Spearritt auditioned for and became a member of S Club 7.
+In 1998, Spearritt auditioned for and became a member of S Club.
 In the five years they were together, the group had four UK number one singles and a UK number one album.
 They recorded a total of four studio albums, released eleven singles and went on to sell over fourteen million albums worldwide.
 Their first album, S Club, had a strong 1990s pop sound, similar to many artists of their time.
 However, through the course of their career, their musical approach changed to a more dance and R&B sound which is heard mostly in their final album, Seeing Double.
+Spearritt led some of the tracks on the groups' albums, such as "Dance Dance Dance" and "Hey Kitty Kitty", the latter which was also a promotional single for Sunny Delight.
 S Club 7 won two BRIT Awards—in 2000 for British breakthrough act and in 2002, for Best British Single.
 In 2001, the group earned the Record of the Year award.
 On 21 April 2003, during a live onstage performance, S Club announced that they were to disband.